yasiryagi/helpdesk/roles/content-curator-lead/README.md

 This page will contain all information on how to become `Content Curator Lead`, and how to perform the various tasks required for the job.

-# Who Can Become Content Curator Lead
+# About The Curator Lead

 Since the introduction of the proposals system for the Constantinople testnet, the `Council` has had the power to appoint a `Content Curator Lead` for the network.